giovian/io/_docs/customization.md

 </dov>
 ```

-To choose sidebar side add `$sidebar-side: left/right`{:.language-sass} in the {% include widgets/github_link.html path='_sass/variabiles.sass' %} file (default is right).

-The sidebar will be populated with widgets included in the folder `_includes/widgets/`.
+The sidebar will be populated with widgets included from the folder `_includes/widgets/`.

 Select the widgets with a YAML array `sidebar: [...]`{:.language-yml}: